AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-forms-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Forms modules
-description: The Adobe Workfront Fusion Google Forms modules allow you to monitor, select, add, update or delete responses on your Google Forms.
+description: The [!DNL Adobe Workfront Fusion Google Forms] modules allow you to monitor, select, add, update or delete responses on your Google Forms.
 author: Becky
 feature: Workfront Fusion
 exl-id: 45c86879-bc4e-4134-b63c-02410b9de43b
 ---
 # Google Forms modules

-The Adobe Workfront Fusion Google Forms modules allow you to monitor, select, add, update or delete responses on your Google Forms.
+The [!DNL Adobe Workfront Fusion Google Forms] modules allow you to monitor, select, add, update or delete responses on your Google Forms.

-In order to use Google Docs with Adobe Workfront Fusion, it is necessary to have a Google account.
+In order to use [!DNL Google Docs] with [!DNL Adobe Workfront Fusion], it is necessary to have a Google account.
 If you don't have a Google account yet, you can create one at the Google Account help page.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).